wp-plugins/wp-facebook-open-graph-protocol/readme.txt

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
+= 2.0.2 =
+Fixes bug that caused a PHP warning to display and also fixes bugs with plugins not functioning properly when using content filters.

 = 2.0.1 =
 Bug fixes for HTTPS/SSL pages, SEO plugins, force fallback images and more.